learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print("this is the key:", key)
     print("this is the value:", value, "\n")
 ```

+    this is the key: first_name
+    this is the value: Terrance

+    this is the key: last_name
+    this is the value: KOAR

+    this is the key: favorite_language
+    this is the value: Python

 So, we can see that the **dict_items** object groups the key values together in a way that we can iterate over them and access them.
 We can even use them to inform our program to operate on keys and values in a certain way.
 Such as, the last name is inexplicably in all caps.
 Let's look at how we can rectify that and title case the last name when we print out the full name of the `example_dictionary` object.